 Sometimes beloved animals were mummified by owners.
 By far the most popular reason of mummifying was to honor the Gods.
 Many Gods were representing animals.
 Crocodile for example represented by God Sobek, cat related to Bastet.

-Protecting Home
+Protecting the Home

-Hapi, The God of Nile Inundation
+Hapi, the God of Nile Inundation

+Hapi was represented by papyrus plant, representing lower Egypt (North) and the lotus flower signifying upper Egypt (South).
 This statue in this figure is cast of quartzite statue from 22nd dynasty (872 BC-837 BC).
 It is shown with facial features of Pharaoh Osorkon II.

 Note : The crocodile was the bane for Egyptian mothers.
 Almost everyone in ancient Egypt lived by river and when mothers went to river side crocodile would snatch their babies.
 This very rightfully terrified the mothers.
 Images such as these were given to temples or kept in home to honor Sobek, the crocodile God to spare their family.
 The crocodile lamp you see had intention that flame would keep their family eternally safe from crocodile God or drowning into Nile river.